When you begin looking at the sources for Halloween, you’re inevitably drawn to Samhain. But the waters of history are truly murky here.

 Or you can do as the ancient pagans did, which likely was observed both the cross quarter and apex of the Seven Sisters on their celestial ride.

-For my money, I buy into the Pleiades theory.
+I could buy into the Pleiades theory.
 We’re talking about rural celebrations here, often held by a semi nomadic people.
 Not everyone had their own Stonehenge to check for the precise date of the cross quarter.
 But they could look up to the stars and thanks to the Pleiades, come pretty darned close.

 America embraces Halloween